 There was a time when I counted every turkey I harvested like a point on some scorecard to determine when I achieved the status of “veteran” turkey hunter.
 That number now eludes me and I do not know why I stopped counting.
 Maybe, just maybe it was because after all these years I still only use pot calls.

 There, I’ve said it.
-I tried mouth calls, box calls and everything else under the sun.
+I tried mouth calls, box calls and every other turkey call under the sun.
 The diaphragm calls hinder my hunts more than help (frankly ’cause I suck at them).
 For whatever reason I just never found a box call I liked and felt more control with a pot call.

 This begs the question: can someone become a good turkey hunter only using a pot call?
 The short answer is, yes.
 Many would agree that woodsmanship kills more turkeys than award-winning calls.
 Are there disadvantages to limiting ourselves to one style of call?
 I’m sure there are, but I don’t lose sleep or birds over it.

 Variety Doesn’t Always Mean Different Styles of Calls

 It’s no secret that a finicky tom may like one call over another.
 Why?
 Maybe it’s just personal taste, maybe it has something to do with behavior.
 When there are a wide array of calls available we have the chance to change our sound and hopefully please that picky bird.
 But a wide array of pot calls can have similar results to various mouth calls and other friction calls.

 In my bag I always carry a double-sided call, one with glass and one with slate.
 I also carry two strikers, one acrylic and one wood.
 That’s a variety of four different sounds.
 For the most part those four sounds get the job done when a bird decides to play ball.
 My methods are often improved by using movement, like scratching the leaves and walking away from the bird and calling to add that extra element of reality.